jason-vila/bookstudio/README.md

 ```

 - **`WEB-INF/includes`**: This folder contains reusable JSP components (e.g., `header`, `sidebar`, `buttonTheme`).
 These are included in the main JSPs to maintain a consistent structure across the application without code duplication.

-## 🎯 Purpose

-This project was developed for personal growth as I am starting in web development.
-It serves as a learning platform to apply various technologies and design patterns in a real-world scenario.

 ## ⚙️ Installation and Setup